 In ’88, Toyota released a low-volume Turbo-A model designed to compete in Group-A Touring Car championships.
 A high-pressure (7.8 psi) turbo, more aggressive cams and high-flow injectors goosed output to 263-hp, making the Turbo-A Supra the fastest Japanese production car then available.
 Just 500 of these very special Supras left the factory – all of them black hardtop coupes with custom-fitted leather interiors.

-The trend continued with the introduction in 1993 of the Mk IV Supra – which sported an available twin-turbo 3-liter engine and 320-hp (a 220-hp non-turbo engine was still standard equipment).
+The upward trend in power – and price – continued with the introduction in 1993 of the Mk IV Supra – which sported an available twin-turbo 3-liter engine and 320-hp (a 220-hp non-turbo engine was still standard equipment).

-But the base price of a Mk IV Supra was now almost $34,000 – and turbo models were pushing $40k.
-This was big money in the early-mid ’90s – and it just happened that the market for powerful coupes took a nosedive during this period.
+But the base price of a Mk IV Supra was now almost $34,000 – about $63,000 today – and turbo models were pushing $40k.
+This was yuge money in the early-mid ’90s – and it just happened that the market for powerful coupes took a nosedive during this period.
 Sales slumped badly, despite the objective fact that the Mk IV was without question the quickest, fastest, best-handling and most formidable Supra of them all.